 Gain Skills through Real-World Experience

-The commitment to ensuring that our graduates are practice-ready directs the CUA Law experience.
-Recognizing that class work and textbooks alone do not quite complete the transformation of student to lawyer, all academic programs include transition-to-practice requirements.
+The commitment to ensuring that our graduates are practice-ready directs the Catholic Law experience.
+Recognizing that classwork and textbooks alone do not quite complete the transformation of student to lawyer, all academic programs include transition-to-practice requirements.
 Many also require participation in clinics, externships, trial or moot court teams, or other hands-on experience.

 Through "live client" and simulated lawyering experiences, students learn practical trial techniques, research and writing skills, and other important lawyering skills, such as counseling, interviewing, negotiating, and mediating.